spree/spree/guides/content/integration/endpoints/smtp_integration.md

 ### send

-Receives notification:[info|warn|error] messages and sends the notification to the configured recipients.
+Receives notification messages (info, warn and error) and sends the notification to the configured recipients.

 The subject of the mail will always be the same as the notification subject, with the level (info, warn or error) as an suffix in brackets. for example: ```[WARN] Disk space is low```